NFTMozaic/create-nft-app/README.md

 There are two types of metadata in the `nfts pallet` – on-chain and off-chain.

-On-chain metadata (attributes) is relatively easy to understand and use.
+On-chain metadata consists of key/value pairs, making it relatively easy to understand and utilize.
 Here is how you may set it with SDK:

 ```ts
 await ah.nftsPallet.attributes.set({